Showman's road locomotive: Fowler B6 "Super Lion"

 In the early 1930s, when steam on the roads was in decline, Fowler's, under advice from Sidney Harrison of Burrell's, produced four of the most sophisticated showman's road locomotives ever constructed.
 Incorporating many features of the popular Burrell design, they were steam's finale.
 The first was No. 19782 The Lion, built in March 1932 for Anderton and Rowland of Bristol.

 In April of the same year No. 19783 King Carnival II was supplied to Frank Mcconville of West Hartlepool.
 The third engine, No. 19989 Onward, was built for Samuel Ingham of Cheshire.
 The last of the four, and indeed the last showman's engine ever constructed, was No. 20223 Supreme, built in March 1934 for Mrs A. Deakin.
 Three of these engines survived into preservation, with Supreme and King Carnival II on road haulage duties for their last days in commercial use.
 Onward was the unlucky engine, being cut up in 1946; however a faithful replica of Onward was completed in 2016.

 Conversions

 As well as genuine factory-built engines, a great number of engines were converted from conventional road locomotives to full showman's engines by both the showmen, and by private concerns, like Openshaw's.
 Most of the converted engines were ex-War Dept Fowlers and McLarens.
 Others were powerful 'contractor's' type road locomotives, many of these were a cheap and powerful alternative to factory models, and they were plentiful following World War I. This extended beyond British manufactures with one showman using a Kemna engine in the 1920s.

 As well as full conversions, showmen were also experts in adding extra dynamos, or fitting their own designs of crane and canopies.
 This led to a world of variation in the engines.
 Some 'home-made' designs were better than others, but many have survived.

 Due to the demand and prestige attached to showman's engines, in recent years a number of engines, mainly road rollers, have been converted by preservationists.
 This practice is causing concern amongst some enthusiasts, as in some cases unique examples of some models have been lost.
-In a few case owners have converted engines back during restoration to their original form.
+In a few cases owners have converted engines back during restoration to their original form.
+Rollers would have made for extremely poor showman’s engines so such conversions were not done during commercial operation.